1965 – The Who play The Gaiety Ballroom in Grimsby, Lincolnshire

 1967 – The Who return to London after two months in North America.
 John borrows $100 to fly home first class.
 Two months of touring opening for The Herman’s Hermits paid The Who $40,000.
 By the time they return home they have burned through all that and are now $5000 in debt.
 Chris Stamp invites Pete to the Track Records office where Chris has put together a preliminary track list for The Who’s first LP on the new label.
 Pete says it needs more songs “and more time away from Keith Moon and Holiday Inns to write them.”

-1969 – According to various sources, the Melody Maker Pop Poll Winners awards were held at the Waldorf Hotel in London.
-Barrie Wentzell might have photographed The Who at this event (or at a party after).
+1969 – The Melody Maker Pop Poll Winners awards were held at the Waldorf Hotel in London.
+John and Keith are known to have attended.

 1970 – The Who play the Concertgebouw in Amsterdam